Motor racing-Leclerc fastest in Monaco as Ricciardo crashes | Sports-Games

 Ricciardo, winner with Red Bull in 2018, failed to set a time in the second after crashing into the barriers at the Swimming Pool chicane and bringing out the red flags with 45 minutes remaining.
 He was already under pressure after McLaren boss Zak Brown said the Australian, who won at Monza last year, was not generally meeting the team's expectations.

+"I already started losing the car pretty much before turn 13," he said.
+"We pushed it too much with a few things with set-up.
+We had a good morning and obviously you try a few things for P2, try and maximise a bit more performance.
+Let's say we overstepped it.
+You don't know until you try it.

+"We can bounce back."
 George Russell was the fastest Mercedes driver in sixth place in the second session, with seven times world champion Lewis Hamilton 10th and 12th and testing a range of settings to tame his bouncing car.
-"It's so bouncy out here, man I am losing my mind," said the Briton during the opening stint.

-"I need elbow pads in this cockpit it's bouncing so much."
+Hamilton said it was so bumpy it felt like his eyeballs were coming out of their sockets.
 Mercedes boss Toto Wolff had warned earlier in the week that the seventh race of the 22-round season could be a tricky one for his team.

 "Monaco hasn't always been our happiest track, and slow-speed corners haven't been our strength this season as we saw in Barcelona," he said, referring to the previous race in Spain last weekend.
 Mick Schumacher stopped his Haas on track with a gearbox problem in the first session but returned for the second as did Alfa Romeo's Valtteri Bottas, who failed to complete a lap earlier due to technical problems.